 So, it goes without saying that I’m grateful for the opportunity to help my clients write their books.
 And I learn a lot through the process.

 By far, the most common request I get as a ghostwriter.
 Well, that would have to be hands down a memoir.
 People want me to write their life stories and adventures.
 Each one is so different, each client with their own voice, message, and purpose for writing their book.

 When I interview a potential client, one of my first tasks is to get their true motivation behind the book project.
 That’s important for a number of reasons.

 For one thing, I want to help them achieve their goals.
 Honestly, my clients’ goals become mine as we form a writing team.

-One of my favorite things about being a ghostwriter is that I get to become a family historian.
+One of my favorite aspects about being a ghostwriter is that I get to become a family historian.
 Recording family history is like becoming a detective in a way.
 It requires a lot of research, intuition, and interviewing.
 It’s an honor to be allowed into each client’s inner circle, so that I can record their stories for future generations—children, grandchildren, and great-grandchildren.

 The advantage of hiring a ghostwriter to record your family history is that should you decide to have it published, you will already have a marketable book, one you can easily self-publish on Amazon.com.
 It will be ready to go.
 There’s no obligation to have the final book published, of course, but why not give yourself the option of sharing your story with others when the time is right?

 While hiring a ghostwriter has many advantages, I understand that not everyone can afford the fee.
 In that case, I recommend appointing someone in your family to be the historian.
 Once selected, encourage and help that person interview every family member as in-depth as possible.

 One tip I can offer the family historian is to capture each person’s exact words.
 After all, everyone has a different way of expressing themselves.
 There’s no right or wrong here, just jot down any idioms they might use and make a note of their mannerisms.